Into

 Challenging the inevitability of conflict

-In a polarized world, I am interested in beginnings.
+As polarisation grows across the world, I am interested in beginnings.
 How did you first learn about and make sense of what you know?
-Where does this knowledge initially come from, and how does it shape your view of yourself and 'others'?
+Where does this knowledge initially come from, and how does it shape your view of 'us' and 'others'?
 Where do the narratives of 'others' come from?

-This platform explores different personal experiences of learning about history, as entry points for contemplating and challenging conflict.
-It interprets these experiences as condensed sound-collages, requiring active, mindful listening.
+This platform brings together personal recollections of learning about history in different countries, as entry points for contemplating and challenging conflict.
+I edit and arrange these experiences as condensed sound-collages, inviting active, mindful listening.
 The purposeful variations in pitch and tone, and the overlapping voices question what we listen for, hear and understand about ourselves and 'others'.

 © Mirna Jancic Doyle